 So I simply took my favorite chewy cookie recipe, subbed pumpkin butter for regular butter and stuffed it with pecans, fragrant cinnamon, and spicy nutmeg.

 Now I don’t know what it is about pumpkin that causes all baked goods to become cake.
-I swear if you tried to make pumpkin pudding, it would somehow turn into cake.
-But I wasn’t after a fluffy cake cookie.
+I swear if you tried to make pumpkin pudding, (*we did actually… we made these delightfully spooky Halloween Pumpkin Dirt Pudding cups… BUT OTHERWISE) pumpkin turns just about every other baked good into cake.
+And I wasn’t after a fluffy cake cookie.
 I was after a chewy cookie, something I could sink my teeth into.

 I tried this recipe several different ways to achieve the chewiest result.
 The trick I found was to bake at an average temperature (350 degrees), remove from the oven while they’re still underbaked in the middle, and don’t let them set up on the pans.
 As soon as you get them out of the oven, whisk that parchment paper off the pan like you’re a magician, and let the cookies set up on the cold hard counter top.
 I found with this method, the cookie fell in on itself leaving a perfectly chewy center.
 If you want a fluffier, cakey cookie, bake a little longer and let them set up on the tray.
 As you can see, there’s a pretty big texture difference between the two methods.

 The result?
 A lightly spiced, subtle pumpkin flavor with all the toothsome, buttery goodness of my favorite chocolate chip cookie.
 This cookie doesn’t scream “Hey look at me!
 I’m pumpkiny!”
 It’s much more reserved, gentle.
 It whispers, “Hey there, friend, why don’t you snuggle up to my craggly self and settle in for a little fall surprise.”